tfrederiksen/inelastica/Examples/Graphene-SiC/mixps/README.txt

 python VCA-mixps-CN.py 0.995

-This script generate the pseudopotential named as ÅgCN-0.99500.psfÅh, and running the calculation for 4H-SiC bulk. Ågtemplete.fdfÅh is the template file for 4H-SiC structure and calculation setups for siesta calculation.
+This script generate the pseudopotential named as "CN-0.99500.psf", and running the calculation for 4H-SiC bulk.
+"templete.fdf" is the template file for 4H-SiC structure and calculation setups for siesta calculation.

 After the calculation finished, you can get the band structure as included in ref-0.995 directory.
 The band structure is plotted along Gamma-M-K-Gamma line, and you can see that the conduction band crosses the Fermi level around the M point.